From abundance, all benefits flow

 WhaleSafe Identification Guide

-With the increasing focus on fisheries interactions with protected species, broader ecosystem considerations and increasing whale populations, the third edition of the WhaleSafe Identification Guide provides a timely resource for vessel operators to ensure they are employing best practises on the water.
+With the increasing focus on fisheries interactions with protected species, and increasing whale populations, the third edition of the WhaleSafe Identification Guide provides a timely resource for vessel operators to ensure they are employing best practises on the water.

 Bag limits and size rules shift by region and can change after stock reviews.
 A quick look before you haul pots keeps you legal, protects the fishery, and avoids awkward moments at the boat ramp.